QARV: Quantization-Aware ResNet VAE for Lossy Image Compression: Introduction

-Our contributions are summarized as follows.
-The first contribution is an extended analysis of~\cite{duan2023qres}, which provides the theoretical foundation for our proposed work. \begin{itemize} \item We give a comprehensive theoretical explanation of lossy compression using ResNet VAEs; \item We present a new model architecture that enables faster decoding and better R-D performance; \item We propose a new method, adaptive layer normalization (AdaLN), for variable-rate compression; \item We experimentally demonstrate that our variable-rate QARV model achieves better efficiency than existing methods (including fixed-rate ones) in both CPU decoding speed and R-D performance. \end{itemize}
+\zhihao{ To summarize, our contributions are as follows (the first one is an extended analysis of our prior work~\cite{duan2023qres}, and the remaining ones are from this paper): \begin{itemize} \item We give a comprehensive theoretical explanation of lossy compression using ResNet VAEs; \item We present a model architecture that achieves faster decoding and better R-D than existing baselines; \item We introduce a new method, adaptive layer normalization (AdaLN), for variable-rate compression; \item Overall, we propose a neural network model, namely QARV, that is simpler in design (no context models), more flexible (rate-variable, hierarchical features), better in BD-rate, and more efficient (fast CPU decoding) than most existing methods including the fixed-rate ones. \end{itemize} }